 Islamic Relief Syria team worked around targeted locations in close consultation with local authorities, partners, and beneficiaries.
 All targeted areas were mapped and other aid agencies operating in the areas were listed down to avoid any duplication.

 In addition, Islamic Relief is a regular member of UN-led working groups and clusters.

 Islamic Relief selected 8 functional bakeries at the operational area (5 in Aleppo and 3 in Idlib).
 The bakery produced the daily fresh bread which was distributed to the targeted families by IR staff.
 The whole process- from making the bread to distribution- was closely monitored by IR M&E team.

 The short-term nature of most projects does not help Syrian refugees to be self-sufficient, which is especially difficult for those living in host communities where there are already very limited resources available.
 Consequently, sustainable projects are greatly needed to alleviate their suffering on a longer-term basis.

 Funding for projects is very limited when compared to the number of people who need assistance, which means that aid workers have to make tough choices about who can and cannot be helped.
 It is impossible to help all Syrians in need with the resources currently available.

-This project has strengthened relationshipS between Islamic Relief, UN and local aid agencies, leading to enhanced cooperation and support for Islamic Relief’s humanitarian programs and advocacy initiatives in the entire Middle East region.
+This project has strengthened the relationships between Islamic Relief, UN, and local aid agencies, leading to enhanced cooperation and support for Islamic Relief’s humanitarian programs and advocacy initiatives in the entire Middle East region.

 In line with the vision of Islamic Relief’s regional strategy, we have put in place initiatives to respond effectively and efficiently to the Syrian crisis, since 2011, by providing health care services, food security, education, non-food items (NFIs), and water, sanitation and hygiene (WASH) services.